kciter/RxGoogleMaps/README.md

   It's very difficult.
 I recommend that you manually install.

 * **Manually**
-  * To install manually the RxGoogleMaps in an app, just drag the `Sources/*.swift` file into your project.
+  <br>To install manually the RxGoogleMaps in an app, just drag the `Sources/*.swift` file into your project.

 ## Support
 ### `GMSMapView+Rx`